thomasfitz24/unit-2-interactive-frontend/README.md

 - As a user, I want to contact the developer via the Contact form so I can share feedback or ask questions.

+## Features & Highlights

+* **Live Weather Data** – Powered by the OpenWeatherMap API, delivering current, hourly, and 5-day forecasts.
+* **Interactive Weather Map** – Visualize clouds, precipitation, temperature, and wind with Leaflet.js overlays.
+* **Accessibility First** – Includes a High Contrast Mode, ARIA live regions, and keyboard-friendly navigation.
+* **Responsive Design** – Works seamlessly across desktop, tablet, and mobile devices.
+* **Simple Navigation** – Clean header and footer with clear links to Home, About, and Contact.
+* **Engaging Visuals** – Autumn-themed background and card-based layout for readability and appeal.

 ## Wireframes & Design Rationale

 ### Design Rationale